ok-mo/SE-SDK-ok-dev/README.md

 Images can be built using the supplied shell script:

 ```
-./build
+./scripts/build
 ```

 ### Usage

 #### Building a sample application

-Follow the steps below to build and run a sample application:
+While in a container, follow the steps below to build and run a sample application:

 A preliminary step is required to setup the zephyr sdk